 WSPS implemented TemboSocial Recognition and worked with our onboarding teams as part of their wonderful execution.
 These efforts expanded to include idea generation with TemboSocial Ideas.
 To read that story, subscribe to our Engagement Matters newsletter at the top of this page.

-Receive a first-hand look at how SharePoint and Office 365 can be your recognition tractor beam - an irresistible, peer-powered force that socializes success, reinforces behavior, and promotes your values.
+Receive a first-hand look at how peer recognition in SharePoint and Office365 can socialize success, reinforce desired behavior, and promotes your values.